marinegor/marinegor.dev/content/pages/cv.md

 💊 **structure-based drug discovery**: performed large-scale virtual screening campaign, created robust accelerated virtual screening [approach](https://pubs.acs.org/doi/10.1021/acs.jcim.3c01661), communicated with CROs, oversaw functional tests.

-## Career
-I have been roughly 8 years in science, working with membrane proteins and their structure-function relationships: GPCRs, (microbal) rhodopsins, membrane transporters.

-Have mainly worked at the Moscow Institute of Physics and Technology, and got my PhD from the University of Groningen.
-Also, I have worked at many synchrotrons and XFELs, and also was a visiting research assistant at the University of Southern California.

-### Machine Learning Scientist
-`2024-current`

-Doing machine learning in biotech-oriented SaaS [company](https://enpicom.com).

-### Scientist
-`2017-2023`

- - conducted research, managed data, wrote publications, participated in conferences
- - managed students (BSs & MSc diploma), created a course on modern protein crystallography

-### Scientific Journalist
-`2016-2017`

- - analyzed publicational activity of MIPT
- - wrote press-releases on published papers
- - communicated with scientists & media.

 ## Education